dev-jcr/dev-jcr/README.md

 👀
-💻 Programmer in training. <a href="https://www.fsf.org/about/what-is-free-software">FOSS software</a> user and supporter.<br>
+💻 Python developer in permanent learning.
   <!-- # I screenrecord my sessions and upload them to PeerTube and Youtube.
 Check my progress in the courses on which I'm enrolled here: --!>
   - Full Stack Development with <a href="https://www.theodinproject.com/about">The Odin Project</a>.<br>
   - Blockchain Bootcamp with <a href=https://bambulabs.io/>Bambu Labs</a>.<br>